VoICE Immunization Evidence: Outbreaks

-Key Evidence: In a study of a 2003 outbreak of pertussis in the US, including 17 cases among healthcare workers, researchers estimated that vaccinating healthcare workers would prevent nearly 50% of disease exposures from healthcare workers per year.
+Key Evidence: In a study of a 2003 outbreak of pertussis in the U.S., including 17 cases among healthcare workers, researchers estimated that vaccinating healthcare workers would prevent nearly 50% of disease exposures by healthcare workers per year.

 Key Evidence: Using data on the spread of Ebola from person to person during historical Ebola outbreaks to compare vaccination strategies, researchers found that prophylatically vaccinating all healthcare workers would have decreased the number of disease cases in the 2014 epidemics in Guinea and Nigeria by 60-80%.

-Key Evidence: Although the upfront investment in preparedness is costly – severe influenza pandemic preparedness is $4.5bn a year – the estimated annual economic benefits would total $60bn and $490bn through averted deaths.
+Key Evidence: Although the upfront investment in preparedness is costly – severe influenza pandemic preparedness is US$4.5bn a year – the estimated annual economic benefits would total US$60bn and US$490bn through averted deaths.
 “Even if only one tenth of these benefits were to materialize, the returns to public investment in preparedness would still be extraordinarily high.”

-Disease outbreaks have significant impacts on a country’s economy due to productivity losses, and impact on tourism, imports, and transport.
+Disease outbreaks significantly impact a country’s economy due to productivity losses, and impact on the tourism, import and transportation industries.

-Key Evidence: A measles outbreak in the Federated States of Micronesia (FSM) in 2014, causing nearly 400 confirmed cases, cost nearly $4 million (around $10,000 per case), 88% of which were for a mass vaccination campaign, outbreak investigations and other containment costs.
-While the U.S. government covered 2/3 of the costs, the economic burden to FSM — in labor and other costs of containing the outbreak, the direct costs of illness and productivity losses — were the equivalent of the country’s entire education budget for one year.
+Key Evidence: A measles outbreak in the Federated States of Micronesia (FSM) in 2014, causing nearly 400 confirmed cases, cost nearly US$4 million (around US$10,000 per case), 88% of which was for a mass vaccination campaign, outbreak investigations, and other containment costs.
+While the U.S. government covered 2/3 of the costs, the economic burden to FSM — in labor and other costs of containing the outbreak, the direct costs of illness, and productivity losses — were the equivalent of the country’s entire education budget for one year.